エイジングと飲み頃について。

 Specialty Coffee × Aging

-It is commonly said that coffee is best enjoyed between 2 days and 2 weeks after roasting, and that it becomes unpalatable due to oxidation after that.
-However, this is only a general guideline, and it does not always apply, especially to specialty coffee.
+The general consensus is that coffee is best enjoyed between 2 days and 2 weeks after roasting, and that it becomes less palatable due to oxidation thereafter.
+However, this is only a general guideline and does not necessarily apply to specialty coffee.

-There is no clear definition of the best before date or shelf life of coffee, and the duration varies depending on the roaster and shop.
+There is no clear definition of what constitutes coffee's "best before" period or "shelf life," and these periods vary depending on the roaster and shop.

-In this article, we will explain the best before date, shelf life, and aging of specialty coffee as simply as possible.
+In this article, we will explain the best before period, shelf life, and aging of specialty coffee as simply as possible.

-By establishing an aging period, unnecessary gases generated during roasting are released.
-This prevents extraction from being hindered by gas and allows for the enjoyment of changes in flavor components over time.
+Aging refers to allowing roasted coffee to rest for a certain period of time.
+During the aging period, unnecessary gases produced during roasting are released.
+This prevents extraction from being hindered by gases and also allows you to enjoy changes in flavor components over time.

-It is often said that "coffee is delicious from 2 days after roasting," which also means that it has undergone 2 days of aging.
+It is often said that "coffee is delicious from 2 days after roasting," which also implies a 2-day aging period.

-The best before date and shelf life are largely determined by the roasting approach to the green beans and the degree of roast.
+The "best before" period and shelf life are largely determined by the roasting approach to the green beans and the roast level.

-For example, with a light roast, less gas is generated, and cell destruction (due to glass transition, etc.) is less advanced compared to a deep roast.
-As a result, flavor components are less likely to escape, and the deliciousness lasts for a longer period.
-As roasting progresses, gas generation and cell destruction also advance, so flavor components volatilize quickly along with gas release.
-Consequently, deeply roasted coffee is thought to have a shorter period of deliciousness compared to lightly roasted coffee.
+For example, lightly roasted beans produce less gas, and the cell structure (due to phenomena like glass transition) is less broken down compared to deeply roasted beans.
+As a result, the flavor components are less likely to dissipate, and the "best before" period is longer.
+As roasting progresses, the amount of gas produced and cell breakdown increases, so flavor components volatilize more quickly along with gas release.
+Consequently, deeply roasted coffee is thought to have a shorter period during which it tastes good compared to lightly roasted coffee.

-"Best before date" refers to the period during which the flavor can be enjoyed the most, including the aging period.
-Even after this period, the deliciousness will sufficiently last, but the flavor will gradually be lost and replaced by negative components.
-Therefore, please consume the coffee by the shelf life (in whole bean form, from roast date: 60 days for light to medium roast / 45 days for medium-dark roast and darker).
-If you cannot finish it by the shelf life, we recommend freezing it for storage.
+"Best before period" refers to the period during which the flavor can be enjoyed most fully, including the aging period.
+Even after this period, the deliciousness will largely persist, but the aroma and flavor will gradually diminish and be replaced by negative components, so please consume the coffee before its shelf life (from the roasting date, for whole beans: light to medium roast: 60 days / medium-dark roast and above: 45 days).
+If you cannot consume it within the shelf life, we recommend freezing it.

-As mentioned above, the best before date and shelf life depend on the roasting approach.
-Please consider that the best before date and shelf life set by THE WORD COFFEE are limited to coffee roasted by THE WORD COFFEE.
-And even for coffee roasted by us, if the roasting approach changes, naturally, the best before date and shelf life at that time will also change.
+As mentioned earlier, the "best before" period and shelf life depend on the roasting approach.
+Please consider that the "best before" period and shelf life set by THE WORD COFFEE apply only to coffee roasted by THE WORD COFFEE.
+And even for coffee roasted by us, if the roasting approach changes, naturally the "best before" period and shelf life will also change.

-To summarize simply, because specialty coffee is of high quality, many roasters focus on the unique flavors of the beans, and as a result, it is often offered as light to medium roasts.
-Therefore, it can be enjoyed for a relatively long period, including the aging period.
+In summary, because specialty coffee is of high quality, many roasters focus on roasting to highlight the unique flavors of the beans.
+As a result, specialty coffee is often offered in light to medium roasts, allowing for a relatively long period of enjoyment, including the aging period.

-Everyone has different preferences and perceptions of coffee.
-Perhaps you find more sweetness in the second week than in the first, or discover flavors in the third week that you hadn't noticed before.
-The ability to find your preferred taste through aging is one of the unique ways to enjoy specialty coffee, isn't it?
+What one seeks and perceives in coffee varies from person to person.
+You might find more sweetness in the second week than in the first, or discover flavors in the third week that weren't present before.
+Being able to explore your preferred taste through aging is one of the unique pleasures of specialty coffee.

--The above refers to general varieties, but larger varieties (such as Pacamara) can be enjoyed for an even longer aging period.
+- The above discussion pertains to common varieties, but larger varieties (such as Pacamara) can be enjoyed for an even longer aging period.

 Back to blog